 What is payroll data, and why is it useful?

-Payroll data is all the information you can collect from your payroll process.
-That information could include salaries, benefits, overtime, annual leave, employee demographics, and anything else related to your employees and their work contracts.
+When it comes to the meaning of payroll data, we're referring to all the information you can collect from your payroll process.
+Examples of payroll data could include salaries, benefits, overtime, annual leave, employee demographics, and anything else related to your employees and their work contracts.

 Payroll is more than just paying peoples’ baseline salaries — you can use the data you collect to inform business decisions, from short-term right through to predicted long-term growth.